malgorithms/toffee/README.md

 </div>
 ```

-To enter coffee mode, use a block of this form: `{# ... #}`.
-Inside a region of coffee,
-you can switch back to toffee with `{: ... :}`.
 This syntax is nestable and avoids a lot of large, ugly regions, such
-as EJS's particularly nasty `<% } %>`.
+as EJS's unsavory `<% } %>`.
 Compare:

 EJS, verbose and weak.
 ```